Barbara Costanzo, Vice President for Group Social Engagement at Deutsche Telekom AG

 We are working closely with numerous initiatives, networks, and associations to improve digital participation.
 Our “No hate speech” campaign alone involves 44 partners, many of which are introduced in greater detail in our topical specials.
-In 2020, we released a chatbot on Facebook to ensure victims of online hate and people keen to make a stand can find support and establish contact with our partners even faster.

 A few examples of our partnerships in Germany:

 Users of the “Diskutier Mit Mir” (discuss with me) platform can chat online with other people about all kinds of issues.
 We have jointly hosted workshops for constructive communication on digital platforms.

 These internet activists combat online hate comments.
 They are also the people behind the initiative “EXIT-Germany”, which was founded in 2000 and has already helped over 800 people leave the far-right extremist scene.